ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Ubuntu Touch does not use X, but a new display server called Mir.
 This means standard X applications are not directly compatible with Ubuntu Touch.
 A compatibility layer called XMir resolves this.
-Libertine relies on XMir to display desktop apps.
+Libertine relies on XMir to display desktop applications.

 Another challenge is that Ubuntu Touch system updates are released as OTA images.
 As a consequence of this the root filesystem is read-only.
-Libertine provides a container with a read-write filesystem to allow installation of regular Linux|GNU desktop apps.
+Libertine provides a container with a read-write filesystem to allow installation of regular Linux desktop applications.